-The main character is a clumsy intern who works at a science facility..
+The main character is a clumsy intern who works at a science facility…

 That would be rather boring for sure.
-What it is, however, is a puzzle that starts out (almost literally) with a bang, as said intern accidentally shatters the universe after which.. you’re gonna have to play the game to find out what happens next.
+What it is, however, is a puzzle that starts out (almost literally) with a bang, as said intern accidentally shatters the universe after which… you’re gonna have to play the game to find out what happens next.

 Demo?
 Where’s the demo?!
 I need to sample this!

-Speaking of time..
+Speaking of time…

-Puzzles with a timer attached.. the greatest invention since sliced bread, eh?
+Puzzles with a timer attached – the greatest invention since sliced bread, eh?
 NO!
-They are the creation of some evil person, who thought that people in general actually found having a timer hanging over their heads enjoyable.. and they are the one thing I can not stand in games, so it’s a good thing that this one does not have a single timed puzzle in it!
+They are the creation of some evil person, who thought that people in general actually found having a timer hanging over their heads enjoyable… and they are the one thing I can not stand in games, so it’s a good thing that this one does not have a single timed puzzle in it!

 Let’s talk puzzles then

-But enough about the “pricetag” and the length of the game.
-Onto the core: The puzzles and how they work.
-Ever play a sliding puzzle?
-This game features a similar mechanic, except you are not sliding numbers around to put them in order here.. you are literally changing the world around you by sliding windows in order to create new paths, or get rid of hazards in the environment.
+But enough about the ‘price tag’ and the length of the game.
+Onto the puzzles and how they work.
+Ever played a sliding puzzle?
+This game features a similar mechanic, except you are not sliding numbers around to put them in order here… you are literally changing the world around you by sliding windows in order to create new paths or get rid of hazards in the environment.
 Bet you didn’t expect that, when you read the beginning of this, eh?

-To make it even more interesting, the developer gave the sliding mechanic actual physics and momentum which unfortunately lead to quite a few deaths, as I would often get the poor intern squashed between two surfaces.. whoops!
+To make it even more interesting, the developer gave the sliding mechanic actual physics and momentum which unfortunately led to quite a few deaths, as I would often get the poor intern squashed between two surfaces.. whoops!

-Fortunately checkpoints were available, so dying rarely sent me too far back; which was a good thing, because death from being flattened was just one of several ways this intern met her untimely demise, on the way to the exit of each level.
+Fortunately, checkpoints were available, so dying rarely sent me too far back; which was a good thing, because death from being flattened was just one of several ways this intern met her untimely demise, on the way to the exit of each level.